Identifiability of VAR(1) model in a stationary setting: Identifiability results

-This section demonstrates that for a subset of models whose corresponding graphs do not have "multi-edges", the dimension (i.e. the rank of the Jacobian matrix) can be determined from the graph.
+This section demonstrates that for a class of models whose corresponding graphs are reflexive with no reciprocal edges, the dimension (i.e., the rank of the Jacobian matrix) can be determined from the graph.
 Using this result, we provide additional identifiability criteria based on the dimensions of the model, complementing those in Section \ref{sec:iden_maxc}.
 By integrating these results, we are able to expand the scope of models that are identifiable.
-On the other hand, for the cases where multi-edges often exist, such as in ecological research, the results in this section do not apply anymore.
+On the other hand, for the cases where reciprocal edges often exist, such as in ecological research, the results in this section do not apply anymore.

-The following assumption excludes "multi-edges", which is needed in the study of the rank of the Jacobian matrix.
+The following assumption excludes reciprocal edges, which is needed in the study of the rank of the Jacobian matrix.
 In particular, it ensures the existence of "triplets" in Lemma \ref{lem:triplets}, which is crucial in proving that the Jacobian matrix is of full rank in Theorem \ref{thm:rank_no_multi_edges}.